Slow Cooker Chicken and Dumplings {with canned biscuits}

-Easy slow cooker chicken and dumplings, made with canned biscuits and cream soups but tastes completely homemade.
-This comfort food recipe is perfect any time of year
+This easy slow cooker chicken and dumplings recipe comes together with canned biscuits and cream soups but delivers rich, homemade flavor.
+A true comfort food classic, it’s perfect for any season.

-This is my husband’s favorite meal.
-Before life got hectic, I used to make chicken and dumplings from scratch often.
-Nowadays, I love easy recipes like this one.
-You will notice this recipe is a one-pot meal!
-The dumplings are cut-up Pilsbury Grands Biscuits.
+This is my husband’s all-time favorite meal.
+Before life got busy, I used to make chicken and dumplings from scratch, but now I appreciate easy, comforting recipes like this one.
+It’s a true one-pot meal, with fluffy dumplings made from cut-up Pillsbury Grands Biscuits.

-- Condensesed soups – Cream of chicken soup and cream of celery
+- Condensed soups – Cream of chicken soup and cream of celery

 - Chicken broth – One can is all this recipe needs, this will add flavor and just enough liquid.